Recipe · Smoked · Advanced

 Carolina-style smoked pulled pork

-Eight hours of patience, a six-kilo pork shoulder and North-Carolina vinegar — this is what a kamado does better than any other fire.
+Eight hours of patience, a five-and-a-half-kilo pork shoulder and North-Carolina vinegar — this is what a kamado does better than any other fire.

 - Prep